-4. Would a scam operation achieve a satisfaction score of 9.6/10 on the independent review site Trustpilot and 97% on Trip Advisor?
+4. After thousands of reviews, would a scam operation achieve a satisfaction score of 9.6/10 on the independent review site Trustpilot and 97% on Trip Advisor?

-5. Would a scam operation even be found on an independent review site?
+6. Would a scam operation even be found on an independent review site?

-6. If we were a scam operation, wouldn’t our customers be upset, rather than delighted?
+7. If we were a scam operation, wouldn’t our customers be upset, rather than delighted?

-7. Would a scam operation be so readily contactable?
+8. Would a scam operation be so readily contactable?

-9. Would a scam operation arrange an annual gathering of its customers, so that they may meet us in person?
+10. Would a scam operation arrange an annual gathering of its customers, so that they may meet us in person?

-The overwhelming majority see our product as it is intended; a bit of fun and the chance to be part of something constructive and rewarding.
+Some people think the idea of owning a souvenir plot of land is strange and unusual, but the overwhelming majority see our product as it is intended; a bit of fun and the chance to be part of something constructive and rewarding.